mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 operator to: establish the initial chain of trust (bootstrap DNSSEC) for a delegation; update DS records for a delegation; and, remove DS records from a secure delegation.
 The DNS operator may do these things in a trusted manner, without involving the Registrant for each operation.
-This same protocol can be used by Registrants to maintain their own domains if they wish.

 {mainmatter}